 - Student travelers must complete requirements at least two weeks before departure.
 Trip leaders or trip organizers are responsible for ensuring their travelers’ registrations are complete.

 - Northwestern employees are covered for the duration of the trip under the GeoBlue business traveler policy.
 Read about the plan limitations and complete the one-time registration to access information on doctors, clinics and hospitals in the trip destination.

-All students are required to enroll in GeoBlue for Students for the duration of the trip.
+- All students are required to enroll in GeoBlue for Students for the duration of the trip.
 The cost is less than $13 per week.
 To enroll students, there are two options 1) The trip organizer can complete a GeoBlue roster with personal information on each student and enroll them using the GeoBlue website.
 In this scenario, the department or administrative unit pays for the insurance.
 Contact Beth Osterlund for assistance.
-2) Students can purchase their own insurance with a credit card using the Northwestern Student portal.
-The Canvas course described below will walk them through the process.
+2) Students can purchase their own insurance with a credit card using the Northwestern Student GeoBlue portal.
+The travel registry will walk them through the process.
 Be sure to inform the student travelers of the GeoBlue enrollment option selected.

-Confirm your safe arrival with your department or administrative unit and encourage participants to check-in with their families.
-Follow the incident notification guidelines for reporting incidents.
+- Confirm your safe arrival with your department or administrative unit and encourage participants to check-in with their families.